 Description: Flies and mosquito borne disease

-Ephemeral Fever is an insect-transmitted, non-contagious, viral disease of cattle and water buffalo found in Africa, the Middle East, Asia south of the former USSR, and Australia.
+3-Day Sickness is a mosquito-transmitted, viral disease of cattle and water buffalo found in Africa, the Middle East, Asia south of the former USSR, and Australia.
 Infections with no illness can also occur in wild buffalo, waterbuck, hartebeest, wildebeest, deer and possibly goats.

 Mode of Spread

-The virus is insect-borne and is not contagious.
-This virus does not persist in recovered cattle and most recovered cattle have life-long immunity.
-The insects responsible for spread are several species of midge and mosquitoes.
-Outbreaks may be more common when conditions favour multiplication of the midge and mosquito populations.
-Wind may spread the responsible midges over large areas.
+This disease is only transmitted through mosquito bites, not through direct contact between sick and healthy animals.
+The virus does not persist in recovered cattle and most recovered cattle have life-long immunity.
+The insects responsible for spread of the virus are several species of midges (small flies, smaller than mosquitoes) and mosquitoes.
+Outbreaks are more common when wet conditions favour multiplication of the midge and mosquito populations.
+Wind may spread the midges and mosquitoes over large areas.

 During epidemics many animals may be affected within days or 2-3 weeks.

-- After an incubation period of 2-10 days the virus causes inflammation in tissues such as joints, muscles and lymph nodes.
+After an incubation period of 2-10 days the virus causes inflammation in the joints, muscles and lymph nodes.

 - The most characteristic signs, however, are the stiffness or lameness.
 Some animals become recumbent (lie down) and paralyzed from 8 hours to a week.
-In severe cases animals suffer permanent paralysis, but this is uncommon.
-Above picture shows heifer with BEF virus unable to bear weight on its hind legs.
+In exceptional severe cases animals suffer permanent paralysis, but this is uncommon and is often caused by accidental falling and injury when cattle have difficulties in standing up.

-Bulls, heavy cattle, and high-yielding dairy cattle are the most severly affected, with animals less than 6 months of age showing no clinical signs.
-Pregnant cows may abort, especially those in late pregnancy.
+Bulls, heavy cattle, and high-yielding dairy cattle are the most severly affected, with calves less than 6 months of age showing no clinical signs.
+Pregnant cows may abort because of the high fever, especially those in late pregnancy.
 Bulls may suffer temporary infertility.

-This is based on the clinical signs.
-This should pose no problem during an outbreak but can cause difficulties in isolated cases, when it may be confused with Laminitis, milk fever or a foreign body in the reticulum.
-After a few days however, the spontaneous improvement should aid diagnosis.
+This is based on the clinical signs and should pose no problem during an outbreak, but can be difficult in isolated cases.
+Sporadic cases may be confused with Laminitis, milk fever or a foreign body in the stomach.
+However, the spontaneous and fast recovery should aid diagnosis

 Prevention and Control